WICG/pending-beacon/docs/fetch-later-api.md

 ### Default Behavior

 Without any configuration, a top-level document and its same-origin descendant subframes can invoke an unlimited number of `fetchLater` requests, but with the following limitations:

-1. The total bandwidth taken by these requests (counting the URL, custom headers and POST body size) must not exceed 64KB for each reporting origin
+1. The total bandwidth taken by these requests (counting the URL, custom headers and POST body size) must not exceed 64KB for each reporting origin.
-2. The total bandwidth for all the reporting origins must not exceed 512KB.
+1. The total bandwidth for all the reporting origins must not exceed 512KB.

 ```html
 <!-- In a top-level document from https://a.com -->